t2mahendra/90DaysOfDevOps/2026/day-15/day-15-networking-concepts.md

 ### Task 2: IP Addressing
 1. What is an IPv4 address?
 How is it structured? (e.g., `192.168.1.10`)

+IPv4 (Internet Protocol version 4) address is a unique, numerical label assigned to each device (computer, printer, smartphone) connected to a computer network that uses the Internet Protocol for communication.
+It functions as a digital identifier and location address for transmitting data packets.

-2. Difference between **public** and **private** IPs — give one example of each
+3. Difference between **public** and **private** IPs — give one example of each
-3. What are the private IP ranges?
+4. What are the private IP ranges?
    - `10.x.x.x`, `172.16.x.x – 172.31.x.x`, `192.168.x.x`
-4. Run: `ip addr show` — identify which of your IPs are private
+5. Run: `ip addr show` — identify which of your IPs are private

 ---